data-players/deploy-archipelago-classic/README.md

 ### introduction

-First make sur you get docker and docker-compose install on your server
+First make sur you get docker and docker-compose install on your server Make sure you have an usable domain name, then create 2 sub-domain for middleware and frontend (Exemple data.myDomain.com and myDomain.com)

 ### 1 Fork the Deploye repo

-Fork this project to get your own version.
-If you need a simple archipelago copy you just need to open and use the "docker-compose.yaml" classic version (Forget the custom one).
+Fork this project to get your own version. git@github.com:data-players/deploy-archipelago-classic.git If you need a simple archipelago copy you just need to open and use the "docker-compose.yaml" classic version (Forget the custom one).

 ### 2 Change exemple variable